cchadd/cyk_parser/README.md

 The `run` file contains the command line `python script/main.py -s test_sentence.txt -p parser/cyk_parser -f parsed_sentences` which takes the following arguments

-- `-s` the path to the set of sentences you want to parse (1 sentence per line with exactly 1 whitespace between each token)
+- `-s` the path to the set of sentences you want to parse (1 sentence per line with exactly 1 whitespace between each token).
+You can directly modify the (`test_sentence.txt file`)
 - `-p` the path to the parser you want to use
 - `-f` the path to the file in which you want to store the parsed sentences (it will create a [`.txt`] file)
 - `-t`if you want to display the corresponding tree (optional)